marcinzh/turbolift/README.md

 :construction: :construction: Work In Progress :construction: :construction:

-An alternative to MTL.
+An alternative to both MTL and Eff monad.
 Combines advantages of extensible effects (on the frontend) and monad transformers (on the backend).
 Supports higher order effects.

 The frontend is mostly inherited from [Skutek](https://github.com/marcinzh/skutek) - an implementation of Eff monad, using Scala's intersection types for tracking sets of effects used in computations.